 Rights of the user and exercising them:

 You may ask Controller to inform you whether your personal data is processed and if so, you can request access to your personal data that are processed.

 You can view the personal data you provided in the settings of the access control system of the services, as well as on the profile pages related to individual services.
-You may also request information about the processing of your personal data at any time, in a registered letter with or without acknowledgement or via email at firstname.lastname@example.org.
+You may request information about the processing of your personal data at any time in writing. by registered mail. or by sending a message to www.unixauto.com/contacts.
 The request for information in the letter will only be regarded as authentic if based on the request you are clearly identifiable.
 Requests for information via email will only be regarded as authentic if it is sent from your registered email address, but this does not exclude the right of the Controller to identify you in other ways as well before giving the information.

 The request for information may include the data processed by Controller, the source of these data, the purpose, legal grounds, time period of data processing, the names and addresses of data processors (if any), activities related to data processing, and in the event of the transfer of personal data the recipients and purposes of the transfer of your data.
 You may ask for the modification or rectification of your personal data processed by Controller.
 Considering the purposes of data protection, you may request the completion of incomplete personal data.
 You can modify personal data you provided in the settings of the access control system of the services, as well as on the profile pages related to individual services.
 In the event of a request for the modification of personal data, the original (erased) profile data cannot be restored.
 You may request the erasure of your personal data processed by the Controller.